krigjo25/Databases/HospitalManagementSystem/readme.md

 etter soloution were to create a view for this matter.

-*   Since the database is growing, i have to add new databases to keep the coding as clean as possible, One database for terminate records, one database for employees, and one for the patients
+*   Since the database is growing, i have to add new databases to keep the coding as clean as possible, One database for terminate records, one database for employees and stuff for the employees, one for the administration, misc, and one for the patients

 ## Responsories